This page describes helpful information for troubleshooting a Stardog Cluster.

 stardog-admin zk info

-If ZooKeeper shows a list of admin actions or transactions but Stardog does not report any open transactions and a user is not running an admin action, you’ll need to remove the locks from ZooKeeper before the node can join.
-Restarting any nodes that hold the locks for admin actions or transactions should clear them from ZooKeeper and allow the node to join.
+If ZooKeeper shows a list of transactions or admin actions but Stardog does not report any open transactions and a user is not running an admin action, you’ll need to remove the locks from ZooKeeper before the node can join.
+Restarting any nodes that hold the locks for transactions or admin actions should clear them from ZooKeeper and allow the node to join.
 The output will show the owner of each lock, which will correspond to a node in the members list of

 zk info.
 Please report this to support so Stardog Engineering can investigate.
 Provide as much information as you can from the steps above, including detailed examples of workloads and admin operations you’ve run and when, as well as the information outlined in the cluster section.

 You can gather all of the metrics for the cluster with the

 cluster metrics command.
 This will display metrics for all nodes in the cluster.
 The start of each node’s metrics will be proceeded by its address:

 Node : 127.0.0.1:6001

 cluster are the primary metrics to check for cluster-specific issues and not just Stardog issues for individual nodes.
 (The latter is a topic beyond the scope of this cluster troubleshooting guide.
 Please see Server Monitoring for further discussion of the other metrics):